Your eCommerce homepage is one of the best places to drive engagement, boost conversions, and reduce bounce rates.

 Cracking the Code to a High-Converting eCommerce Homepage

-But none of these will impact your homepage conversion rate unless they provide tangible value to the end-user.
+This is because there are so many things your homepage can accomplish for your eCommerce store.
+However, your homepage conversions will not see a difference unless they provide tangible value to the end-user.
 To tie all of these to the final user benefit, you’ll need to get into the minds of your visitors.

 Hey, you'll love this: The Psychology of an Online Shopper

-Here’s food for thought - all customers, irrespective of what they’re looking for, have these four essential questions in mind when they’re landing on your homepage.
+Here’s food for thought - all customers, irrespective of what they’re looking for, have these essential questions in mind when they’re landing on your homepage.